Soft Home Rebounds at TJX

-Framingham, Mass. – HomeGoods, the 270-store division of TJX Companies, saw first-quarter profits rise nearly 20% -- and soft home helped lead the way, said TJX president and ceo Carol Meyrowitz to analysts this morning.
+HomeGoods, the 270-store division of TJX Companies, saw first-quarter profits rise nearly 20% — and soft home helped lead the way, TJX president and ceo Carol Meyrowitz told analysts last week.

-Meyrowitz also singled out the HomeGoods Kids initiative, now in 200 stores, as a growing success, and noted that the “Now You Can” ad campaign is showing results.
+Meyrowitz said the HomeGoods Kids initiative, now in 200 stores, is a growing success, and noted that the "Now You Can" ad campaign is showing results.

 TJX reported a quarterly sales increase of 6% to $4.1 billion, but income of $162 million was off 1% from the prior-year quarter.
-Nevertheless for the full year ahead, the company projects earnings from continuing operations (excluding any “computer intrusion” costs) of $1.80 to $1.85: a 10% to 13% increase year-to-year.
-TJX projects a 3% comp gain.
+For the full year, the company projects earnings from continuing operations (excluding any "computer intrusion" costs) of $1.80 to $1.85: a 10% to 13% increase year-to-year.

 Meyrowitz intimated that the uncertain economic climate is not necessarily a bad thing for the 2,500-store off-price leader, and as is customary for TJX executives, she lauded her buying staff for its opportunistic flair.
 Noting that the chain's success is built on "intelligent risk-taking" for a merchandise mix that ends up "exciting our customers," Meyrowitz stated, "It's not just raining — but it's pouring merchandising opportunities."